Voice over IP: What it is and why businesses use it

 Voice over IP (internet protocol), aka VoIP, is the technology that lets you make voice calls using broadband connections.
 This means that unlike with phone calls, you don’t need a public-switched telephone network (PSTN) to make a call.
 To make and receive calls over the internet, you can use any VoIP-enabled device, a computer with VoIP software, or even a landline phone connected to an analog telephone adapter (ATA).

 As the name suggests, it is designed to transmit voice communications (in other words, phone calls) over the internet.

 To say that VoIP technology has changed the way that people and businesses communicate would definitely not be an understatement.

 For one, calls aren’t restricted to a single device anymore as people can now choose to use IP phones, computers, or mobile devices.
 That’s because VoIP allows different forms of communication—voice calls, SMS, video calls, conference calls, etc.—to take place on a single IP network.
 Not only that, businesses can also get rid of their clunky, on-premises PBXs (think of those old desk phones that every office used to have) too.

 So ultimately, what do these things mean for businesses?

-Because VoIP services use the internet, you don’t need to pay all the costs that come with traditional phone companies.
+You don’t need to pay all the costs that come with traditional phone companies.
 Basically, it saves you money.
 Potentially, lots of it.